-Have a qualified member of your staff screen patient calls to assess whether the patient needs an in-person appointment, or if a nurse or doctor can address the patient’s concern via a phone or video consultation.
+Have a qualified member of your staff screen patient calls to assess whether the patient needs an in-person appointment, or if the issue can be handled on the phone or through a videoconference.

 Prioritization assures that patients in need of urgent care can get those critical same-day appointments, while patients who don’t need to be seen have their issues addressed remotely.